adaltas/node-shell/packages/shell/src/plugins/args.coffee.md

             'Required Main Argument:'
             "no suitable arguments for #{JSON.stringify main.name}"
           ] if required and params[main.name].length is 0
+        # Apply default values
+        for _, option of config.options
+           params[option.name] ?= option.default if option.default?
+        # Return params object associated with this command
         params
       # Start the parser
       parse appconfig, null